LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-documents-1.md

 Write meaningful link text (text that links to a web address) that describes its destination.
 It needs to make sense when it is read out of context.

-* Don't write: "[Click here](https://www.makethingsaccessible.com/)  to visit the Make Things Accessible website[](https://www.makethingsaccessible.com/)"
+* Don't write: "[Click here](https://www.makethingsaccessible.com/)  to visit the Make Things Accessible website
 * Write: "Visit the  [Make Things Accessible website ](https://www.makethingsaccessible.com/)"

 [Microsoft guidance on accessible links.](https://support.microsoft.com/en-us/office/make-your-word-documents-accessible-to-people-with-disabilities-d9bf3683-87ac-47ea-b91a-78dcacb3c66d#bkmk_links_and_screentips_win)